jshahriddhi/docs-cloud-databases/api-docs/general-api-info/database-instance-status.rst

 	If the database engine has crashed (causing the SHUTDOWN status), please call support for assistance.

 -  ERROR – The last operation for the database instance failed due to an error.

+-  RESTART - The MySQL service is restarting on the instance.

+-  CONVERT\_TO\_HA - The database instance is being configured for HA conversion.

+-  DELETION\_PENDING - The database instance is scheduled for deletion.

+-  REPLICATION\_ERROR - Replication is broken on the database instance.